jenineharris/foundation-biostat-2021/README.md

     + Conducts and interprets the bivariate tests for each predictor variable with the outcome variable (minimum of 4 tests)
     + 1-2 paragraphs answering the research question(s) based on your results, putting your results in the context of other research in the area (what do they confirm? what do they add?), and suggestions for future directions for research or practice
         + Cite a minimum of 5 published sources that either have the same research topic or are related to the research questions or results
+    + R-Markdown formatting options for a fully reproducible document
 * A small percentage of your score will be based on your reviews of other student final project discussion board posts

 You MUST PASS the final project with a total of 70% or higher to pass the class.